GPII/universal/testData/solutions/solutionsDescription/net_gpii_uioPlus.md

 Another option for manual testing is to login to the GPII with a preference set containing preferences supported by the extension.
 A profile with a set of Needs & Preferences has been provided in order to properly perform the tests.

 ### uioPlusCommon
-NP set located at universal's testData/preferences/uioPlusCommon.json
+preferences set located at universal's testData/preferences/uioPlusCommon.json